jacobandresen/searchzen.org/_posts/2020-07-26-Code-all-the-things.markdown

 What it specifically does NOT mean is:
 - Encapsulate and code everything in your MVC framework frontend framework.
 Some things are better done on the serverside.
-- refer general descriptions on post-its captured during "wave planning" .
+- refer to general descriptions on post-its captured during "wave planning" .
 Agility is not being vague.
 - continously referring to "what we agreed upon at standup".
 Consensus is not allways optimal.

 My point here is that the more technical context a description can be provide , the better.
 If the description is in a allready running form , then this should be optimal.
 Maybe we can find a way to perform system development where we code all the things and embrace change faster in this way?